Metron-Project/metron-project.github.io/docs/metroninfo/documentation.md

 ### Series

 Contains information about the series the book is part of.
+It can have a `lang` attribute which is defined as a 2-letter language code (ISO 639-3).

-It has the following children elements:
+It also has the following children elements:

 - #### Name